FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Performance evaluation of TCP flows with FavorQueue

 \subsection{The case of persistent flows}

-Following \cite{avrachenkov04}, we evaluate how the proposed scheme affects persistent flows with randomly arriving short TCP flows.
+Following \cite{avrachenkov04} whence we borrow the same experimental scenario and hypothesis, we evaluate how the proposed scheme affects persistent flows with randomly arriving short TCP flows.
 We now change the network conditions with 20\% of short TCP flows with exponentially distributed flow sizes with a mean of 6 packets.
-Fourty seconds later, 50 persistent flows are sent.
+Forty seconds later, 50 persistent flows are sent.
 Figure \ref{fig:sessionl} gives the number of simultaneous short flows in the network.
 When the 50 persistent flows start, the number of short flows increases and oscillates around 100 with DropTail.
-By using FavourQueue, the number increases to 30 short flows.
-The short flows still take advantage of the favour scheme and Figure \ref{fig:platency} confirms this point.
+By using FavorQueue, the number increases to 30 short flows.
+The short flows still take advantage of the favor scheme and Figure \ref{fig:platency} confirms this point.
 However we observe in Figure \ref{fig:pthru} that the persistent flows are not penalized.
-The mean throughput is nearly the same (1.81\% for DropTail versus 1.86\% for FavourQueue) and the variance is smaller with FavourQueue.
-Basically, FavourQueue acts as a shaper by slowing down opportunistic flows while decreasing the drop ratio of non opportunistic flows (those which less occupy the queue).
+The mean throughput is nearly the same (1.81\% for DropTail versus 1.86\% for FavorQueue) and the variance is smaller with FavorQueue.
+Basically, FavorQueue acts as a shaper by slowing down opportunistic flows while decreasing the drop ratio of non opportunistic flows (those which less occupy the queue).